How to Divide Dahlia Tubers to Get More Plants

 My favorite way of identifying the dahlia tubers is to just write the variety name on every tuber with a permanent marker.

-If your dahlia variety has a long name, feel free to shorten it in a way that makes sense to you.
+If your dahlia variety has a long name, just shorten it in a way that makes sense to you.

 Congratulations!
 You should now have a small pile of clean, labeled tubers that are ready to go into storage.